Updated on: October 21, 2024

 It’s also great that the kid’s Android app lets them ask for access to a blocked app or site.
 This is very convenient if a certain app or site that they need has been unintentionally blocked by the filters.

 I really like that you can allow apps to bypass the daily time limits.
 This means your kids will be able to join Google Meets for an extra lesson or a conversation with their tutor after they’ve reached their screen time limit.
+If you have a kid that spends too much time on their Android, you can create custom downtimes where they won’t be able to use the phone at different times on different days of the week.

-Kaspersky Safe Kids’ subscription costs $18.99 / year and is backed by a 30-day money-back guarantee.
+Kaspersky Safe Kids’ subscription costs $1.83 / month and is backed by a 30-day money-back guarantee.
 You can get a free 1-year subscription if you get the Kaspersky Premium plan, which includes one of the top antivirus programs.
 Whichever you choose, you’ll be able to monitor unlimited devices, which is great for large families.

 Bottom Line: